elisa-tech/tsc/safety-architecture/tools/callgraph-tool/README.md

 ## Settings file
 For reproducibility purposes, it can be more convenient to use settings file than command line arguments.
-This way the environment setup can be more easily and realiably shared between the developers/users.
+This way the environment setup can be more easily and reliably shared between the developers/users.
 Callgraph tool supports using the settings file in JSON format to achieve this.
 ```
 callgraph-tool.py -f settings.json
 ```